vprchlik/Kestrel/README.md

-The project's claims live in its measurement work: campaigns are pre-registered with falsifiers before they run, gates fail closed, and every published number regenerates from pinned git objects, never from the working tree.
+The project's claims live in its measurement work: campaigns are pre-registered with falsifiers before they run, gates fail closed, and every published number regenerates from pinned git objects.

 **Status:** M0-M3 (boot, traps, paging, U-mode execution, virtio-net, HTTP) are done and merged.
 M4 (evaluation) is in progress, and it is